Criteria for Fermentor Designing

 The top plates are of an elliptical or spherical dish shape.
 The top plates can be either removable or welded.
-A removable top plate provides best accessibility, but adds to cost and complexity.
+A removable top plate provides the best accessibility but adds to cost and complexity.
 Bottom plates

 3) Height-to-diameter ratio (Aspect ratio)

 The height-to-diameter ratio is also a critical factor in vessel design.
-Although a symmetrical vessel maximizes the volume per material used and results in a height-to-diameter ratio of one, most vessels are designed with higher ratio.
-The range of 2-3:1 is more appropriate and in some situation, where stratification of the tank content is not an issue or a mixer is used, will allow still higher ratio to be used in design.
+Although asymmetrical vessel maximizes the volume per material used and result in a height-to-diameter ratio of one, most vessels are designed with a higher ratio.
+The range of 2-3:1 is more appropriate and in some situations, where stratification of the tank content is not an issue or a mixer is used, will allow a still higher ratio to be used in the design.